Broadband Achromatic Metalens for the Short-Wave Infrared: Introduction

-The short-wave infrared (SWIR) band generally refers to the spectral range of 1-2.5~$\mu$m~ \cite{Mars2010}.
-Specific sub-bands around 2.1-2.2~$\mu$m~ coincide with an atmospheric transmission window\cite{Campargue2017}, where absorption by water vapor and carbon dioxide is relatively weak compared with adjacent bands.
-Therefore, they bypass the strong absorption of water vapor and carbon dioxide.
-As a result, SWIR light exhibits relatively low atmospheric absorption and superior environmental adaptability\cite{Pahlevan2017,Knaeps2015}.
-Compared with visible light, SWIR shows stable propagation in complex environments such as haze and smoke\cite{Pugliese2023,Stark2015}, which helps reduce scattering and losses.
-SWIR also maintains good imaging and detection capability even under low light or partial obstruction~\cite{Bessonov2025,Wen2018}.

-In addition, some materials exhibit unique absorption or emission responses in this wavelength range~\cite{Attiaoui2020,Sarkar2020,Leemans2022,Wilson2015}, further enhancing system sensitivity and imaging quality.
-These properties make SWIR technologies widely applied in fields such as industrial inspection~\cite{Gutirrez-Gutirrez2025}, material identification~\cite{Ruitenbeek2025,Mehrubeoglu2020}, and biomedical imaging~\cite{Keizers2024,Yao2025}.
-Moreover, due to its partial penetration capability for certain non-transparent materials, SWIR is also extensively used in remote sensing~\cite{Abuzar2024,Golden2024}, meteorological observation~\cite{Ustin2024}, atmospheric composition analysis~\cite{Jacob2022}.
-In optical communication, the SWIR band is suitable for free-space communication and short-distance data transmission owing to its robust environmental tolerance and favorable transmission characteristics~\cite{Gach2020}.
-In the field of quantum information, this band exhibits strong potential for medium- to long-distance quantum communication.
-Its advantages are particularly evident in free-space quantum links operating under complex or interference-prone conditions~\cite{Hearne2025,Prabhakar2020}.
-Accordingly, it carries significant implications for both fundamental research and practical engineering applications.
+The short-wave infrared (SWIR) band typically refers to the spectral range of 1--2.5~$\mu$m~\cite{Mars2010}.
+Sub-bands around 2.1--2.2~$\mu$m coincide with an atmospheric transmission window~\cite{Campargue2017}, where absorption by water vapor and carbon dioxide is relatively weak compared with adjacent bands; thus, SWIR light avoids strong H$_2$O/CO$_2$ absorption features and exhibits relatively low atmospheric loss and more robust atmospheric performance~\cite{Knaeps2015}.
+Compared with visible light, SWIR light propagates more reliably through haze and smoke~\cite{Pugliese2023}, reducing scattering and losses, and it maintains good imaging and detection capability under low light or partial obstruction~\cite{Wen2018}.
+In addition, some materials exhibit distinctive absorption or emission responses in this wavelength range~\cite{Attiaoui2020,Sarkar2020,Leemans2022,Wilson2015}, enhancing sensitivity and imaging quality and enabling applications in industrial inspection~\cite{Gutirrez-Gutirrez2025}, material identification~\cite{Mehrubeoglu2020}, and biomedical imaging~\cite{Yao2025}.
+Owing to partial penetration through some otherwise opaque materials, SWIR is also widely used in remote sensing~\cite{Abuzar2024}, meteorological observation~\cite{Ustin2024}, and atmospheric composition analysis~\cite{Jacob2022}.
+In optical communication, SWIR supports free-space communication and short-distance data transmission due to its robust environmental tolerance and favorable transmission characteristics~\cite{Gach2020}; in quantum information, it is promising for medium- to long-distance quantum communication, particularly for free-space links operating under complex or interference-prone conditions~\cite{Prabhakar2020}.